avadae/minigin/README.md

 # Use

 Get the source from this project, or since students need to have their work on github too, they can use this repository as a template.
+Hit the "Use this template" button on the top right corner of the github page of this project.

 ## Windows version